oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/documentation.md

       output is still mathematically correct.

 !!! tip
-    If these commands fails with an error message indicating lacking permissions to change `AbstractAlgebra.jl` related docs, it may help to run the following command:
+    If these commands fail with an error message indicating lacking permissions to change `AbstractAlgebra.jl` related docs, it may help to run the following command:
     ```